websightnl/gearman/README.md

 <a name="dispatcher-usage"></a>
 ## Dispatcher usage

-To send tasks and jobs to the Workers, use the Distpacher like this:
+To send tasks and jobs to the Workers, use the Dispatcher like this:

 ```php
 use Sinergi\Gearman\Dispatcher;